 - Presence of 1 organism/microscopic field ≈ 105 organisms/mL

 Treatment of Acute Cystitis

-Patients who cannot receive trimethoprim-sulfamethoxazole for some reason, such as allergic reactions to sulfonamides can receive fosfomycin or ciprofloxacin.
+Patients who cannot receive trimethoprim-sulfamethoxazole for some reason, such as allergic reactions to sulfonamides, can receive fosfomycin or ciprofloxacin.

-More sick patients who cannot tolerate oral antibiotics should receive intravenous ciprofloxacin or ampicillin plus gentamicin.
+Patients with complicated acute cystitis and who cannot tolerate oral antibiotics should receive intravenous ciprofloxacin or ampicillin plus gentamicin.

 Patients with asymptomatic bacteriuria who are not pregnant should not receive any specific treatment.
 On the other hand, pregnant women with asymptomatic bacteriuria might benefit from antibiotic therapy.

-- Nitrofurantion (5 days), fosftomycin (1 day), TMP/SMX (3 days), pivmecillinam (3–7 days)
+- Nitrofurantoin (5 days), fosfomycin (1 day), trimethoprim-sulfamethoxazole (TMP/SMX) (3 days), and pivmecillinam (3–7 days)